 Each part of the Task Force addresses unfinished questions of public policy, often characterized by rapidly changing circumstances.

-- China’s New Leadership and the Rule of Law
+- Promoting the Rule of Law in a “Post-Reform”China

 Task force work is often modeled on the way research is done by government staff.
 The group as a whole is charged with tackling a policy issue, while each research paper takes on one aspect of the larger problem.